return to Natural Dog Health Remedies

 Dog Ear Mites

-Ear mites may also cause outer ear infection in dogs.
+Ear mites may also cause outer ear infections in dogs.
 They are more common in cats than dogs.
 However, some dogs seem to be extremely sensitive to mites and as such the incessant scratching may severely traumatize the affected ear.
-Please visit our page on ear mites for more information.

 Hormonal Imbalance

 Deficiencies or excesses of various hormones can result in dog ear problems.
 One example is thyroid hormone.
-Dogs suffering from hypothyroidism may also suffer from ear infection.
-It is important therefore to tackle the root problem (in this case hormonal abnormalities) and not just the ear infection.
+Dogs suffering from hypothyroidism may also suffer from recurrent ear infections.

 A dog with an ear infection usually shows the following signs: